Kirov Jewellery Studio – Service Concept

 • If you go in a shop with ready inventory, they will always try to sell you what they have in stock rather than looking for the best deal that suits you.
 The lack of inventory makes every deal equally good, so the studio jeweler can afford to offer you the best options, tailored for your taste and budget without losing profit.

-• The inventory you see on the window has hefty cost generating monthly interest.
+• The inventory you see on the windows has hefty, cost generating monthly interest.
 This, together with the heavy running cost of the brick and mortar store calls for serious mark up eliminated in a jewellery studio.

 Appearance based choice of diamond (ABCD)